 Beef with Black Bean Sauce

 This is a Chinese-inspired dish with carrot and snake beans (not easy to come by and are tougher and have less flavour than normal green beans, so don't worry about unnecessary authenticity!).
 Canned black bean paste can easily be obtained over the internet or in Asian supermarkets.
 Simply freeze what you don't need and use it next time.
+We have also used leftover very rare roast beef for this recipe - just slice thinly and cut into strips about 3cm wide.

 - 1 heaped tbsp black bean paste